 We have been using herbs for centuries for medicinal and recreational uses.
-Chamomile is one of the most popular ones out there that is usually taken in the form of tea.
+Organic chamomile flower is one of the most popular ones out there that is usually taken in the form of tea.
 But what if you smoke it instead—can you, and if so, is it safe?

 Read on to find out what happens when you smoke chamomile or if drinking it is different from smoking it, and what chamomile lovers who’ve tried smoking and drinking it said about it.

 Chamomile might have tons of potential health benefits, but are there any risks associated with smoking it?

 It’s not entirely safe to smoke Chamomile.
 The herb itself isn’t harmful, but the risk of smoking it is a cause of concern.
 Unlike regular cigarettes, there’s no tobacco or nicotine involved, but you’ll still be exposed to tar and carbon monoxide when you light up a herbal cigarette or joint.

 I’ll start with a bold blanket statement: burning anything and inhaling it is not good for you, which also covers chamomile and all other medicinal herbs.